 - Was the “Tuskegee Experiment” successful?
 Why or why not?

 While American troops found early success fighting in North Africa, Americans were not so successful during the early battles in the Pacific.
-Using the link above, click to explore “Asia,” then click on the box in the top right that reads “Death at Bataan.”
-Read the article.
+Read the articles, take a closer look at the pictures, and answer the following: